Phloemus/RNAniseed-App/DEV-NOTICE.md

                              access to a simple set of comparison tools.

 One demand of the community is to develop a simple to use tool.
-This should be taken in consideration for the UI and during the development of the functionnalities.
-Opting for an AGILE method and gathering feedback when new fonctionnalities are in their pre-production stage is a great way to verify that the feature fit the need of the ascidian community.
+This should be taken in consideration for the UI and during the development of every features.
+Opting for an AGILE method by gathering feedback when new fonctionnalities are in their pre-production stage is a great way to verify that the feature fits the need of the ascidian community.

 ## Technologies behind